 Before tackling a long walk with your dog, it’s important to start slowly.
 Just as you would when starting an exercise program for yourself, don’t overdo the dog’s walk on the first day.
 Try limiting yourself to 10 or 15 minutes for a few days before increasing the time of the walk.
 Gradually build up the distance of each daily walk with your dog, keeping the environmental and weather conditions in mind, and you’ll be able to provide the desired health benefits for the dog.
 Also, be mindful of their paws, as they don’t have the same protections we do.

-Amber Kingsley is a freelance journalist and member of a pet enthusiast/animal lover group in her city of Santa Monica who has donated countless hours supporting her local shelter within operations and outreach.
-She has spent most of her research writing about animals — food, health, and training.
+Amber Kingsley is a freelance journalist and member of a pet enthusiast/animal lover group in her city of Santa Monica.
+She has donated countless hours supporting her local shelter within operations and outreach.
+Amber has spent most of her research writing about animals — food, health, and training.

 Alice G Patterson Photography specializes in dog photography, senior portraits (and their pets), and offers both product photography and portraits for small businesses.